deankoch/rasterbc/vignette_intro.md

 ```

 I have tried to keep dependencies to a minimum.
 The package requires
-`sf` and `raster` for loading and merging geospatial data.
+`sf` and `terra` for loading and merging geospatial data.
 If these are
 not already installed on your machine, the `install_github` line will
 ask to install them.
 We also use the `bcmaps` package in this vignette
 to define a study region (but it’s not a requirement of the package).